How should I choose a standup paddle board? There are so many different boards.

-First, decide who is going to use it.
-In the shop we typically ask the following questions.
+First, decide who is going to use the paddle board.
+In the shop, we typically ask the following questions.

-1. Is this board for you or is it for a group of people?
+1. Is this paddle board for you or is it for a group of people?

-2. What are you hoping to do with the board?
-Will you do yoga on it,?
-Will you take it to the ocean and paddle surf with it, or will you paddle a couple of miles a day with it?
+2. What are you hoping to do with the paddle board?
+Are you looking to do yoga on it?
+Do you want to take it to the ocean and paddle surf with it?
+Will you paddle a couple of miles a day with it?

 Answers to these questions will help in your selection process.
-If the board is for a group of people durability may be the most important thing.
-If you want to do yoga on the board a wider board will provide a more stable platform on the water.
-If exercise is your primary focus then maybe consider a touring board.
+If the board is for a group of people, then durability may be the most important thing.
+If you want to do yoga on the board, a wider board will provide a more stable platform on the water.
+But if exercise is your primary focus then maybe consider a touring board.
 These boards glide through the water better than traditional surf shape boards.

 A paddle is a paddle right?